melanieseltzer/toolkit/.changeset/poor-onions-behave.md

 '@mels/eslint-config-base': minor
 ---

-Expose a browser config and other fixes
+Create a browser config and other fixes to the base config